IsuruHaupe/badass/README.md

 * How does referee requests work ?

 Let's say  a referee need to referee a game.
 First he/she will create a match using the specified route.
 See [routes](#routes).
 With the returned unique ID for a match the referee initiate a websocket connection.
 The referee then use this connection to send live updates of the match.
+Every time an event is sent, the new state of the match is sent back to the referee as truth.
+Use that to update front-end part.

 See [events](#event) to check how events should look like. **The referee front-end send the unique ID in the URL query when creating the websocket**.
 See [referee.go](client/referee.go) for more details. *Possible example : ws://127.0.0.1:8000/referee?**IdMatch=23PhWzEt2YdyRGM7iJHQ8uiCVwZ***.

 * How does watcher requests work ?